-I. TREND INFORMATION
+III.
+TREND INFORMATION

-1. The text of the subsection "Statement of no Significant Change in Financial Performance" on page 43 of the Registration Document is replaced by the following text:
+1. The text of the subsection "Statement of no Significant Change in Financial Performance" on page 43 of the Registration Document (as replaced by the First Supplement) is replaced by the following text:

-"There has been no significant change in the financial performance of Deutsche Bank Group since 30 June 2022."
+"There has been no significant change in the financial performance of Deutsche Bank Group since 30 September 2022."

-2. The text of the subsection "Outlook" commencing on page 44 of the Registration Document is replaced by the following text:
+2. The text of the subsection "Outlook" commencing on page 44 of the Registration Document (as replaced by the First Supplement) is replaced by the following text:

-"In July 2019, Deutsche Bank announced a strategic transformation to re-focus on delivering sustainable profitability and improved returns for its shareholders.
-In March 2022, the Group further outlined its strategic and financial road map and communicated its financial targets through 2025.
-The statements included in this section cover management's view on the expected performance against the Group's key performance indicators for the financial year 2022 including the updates of the Group's 2022 targets.
+"In July 2019, the Group embarked on a fundamental transformation of Deutsche Bank with multi-year strategic targets to be met by year end 2022 and is near completion of its key commitments.
+In the first quarter of 2022, Deutsche Bank outlined its strategic and financial road map and communicated its financial targets through 2025.
+The statements included in this section cover management's view on the expected performance against the Group's key performance indicators for the financial year 2022.